tomjar/trellozen/README.md

    2. "Load Temporary Add-on", in the file explorer open the manifest.json file.
    3. The Web Extension is now loaded temporarily until you close your browser.
    4. Log into https://trello.com and try adding a few cards and adding (.5) to some of the titles of the cards.
-   5. To calculate, select the blue smiley icon then select the button to calculate the totals of all cards present on the Trello board.
+   5. While on a Trello board the temple icon will apear allowing you to set the background to a valid URL.

 ### Prerequisites